kubecost/docs/etl-repair.md

 ## Repairs in Federated ETL environments

-Note, that each individual Kubecost deployment builds its own ETL data before pushing it to the bucket.
+In a Federated ETL environment, each individual Kubecost deployment builds its own ETL data before pushing it to the bucket.
 Therefore the repair commands above must be run on each affected cluster.

 After a repair has been completed on any cluster in your environment, the Kubecost Federator will detect the new data, re-federate the ETL data, then place the merged data into the `/federated/combined` directory in the bucket.
 The Federator runs 5 minutes after startup, and every 30 minutes afterwards.